miskibin/quickLink/README.md

 </details>

 **How to Add:**
-1. Open Settings (click ⚙️ or search "Settings")
-2. Click "Add Command" in User Commands section
+2. Type "Add Command" in UI
-3. Configure prefix, source, execute template, and icon
-4. Save and start using!

 **Performance Note:** Commands are lazily loaded—results only appear when you type the prefix.